 Mr. Des Power

-Des Power was born curious and that curiosity along with a talent for leadership has been a driving force in an executive career marked by innovation, growth and talent development.
-Des held senior executive positions with Philips, Harman, Fitbit and Google.
-His global leadership journey took him to Eindhoven, Knoxville, Atlanta, Amsterdam, Shenzhen, Dublin and finally home to Strandhill.
+Des Power was born curious and that curiosity along with a talent for leadership has been a driving force in an international Executive career marked by innovation, growth and talent mentoring.
+Des held senior Executive positions with Google, Fitbit, Harman and Philips while based in Europe, North America and China.

 Des was appointed to The Model Board in October 2024.